TNB Theatre School Policies

 Expulsion or Suspension

 TNB Theatre School prides itself on maintaining a safe, positive and respectful environment.
-TNB Theatre School reserves the right to expel or suspend any student whose behaviour is counter to these standards.
+TNB Theatre School reserves the right to expel or suspend any student whose behavior is counter to these standards.
 Grounds for expulsion of suspension include but are not limited to verbal or physical abuse or willful damage of TNB property.
-In the case of a behaviour-related expulsion no refunds will be given.
+In the case of a behavior-related expulsion no refunds will be given.

 Communications with Parents

-In addition to direct communication, notices will also be posted on the Theatre School Notice Board.
+In addition to direct communication, notices will also be posted on the TNB Theatre School Notice Board.

 Progress updates or program questions